igordanchenko/react-photo-album/README.md

 calculate images' dimensions on the client.
 Thanks to this approach, server-side rendered markup looks pixel-perfect on the client even before hydration.
 To enable server-side rendering, specify the `defaultContainerWidth` prop.
-Otherwise, React Photo Album produces an empty markup on the server and renders on the client only after hydration.
+Otherwise, React Photo Album produces empty markup on the server and renders on the client only after hydration.
 Please note that unless your photo album is of constant width that always matches the `defaultContainerWidth` value, you will most likely see a layout shift immediately after hydration.
 Alternatively, you can provide a fallback skeleton in the `skeleton` prop that will be rendered in SSR and swapped with the actual photo album markup after hydration.
 Please also refer to the
 [Server-Side Rendering](<https://react-photo-album.com/documentation#Server-SideRendering(SSR)>)
 documentation for a comprehensive list of available solutions.